ASchmidt1024/blank-ebook/bl4nk.md

 #### custom chrome

 As already mentioned, it is possible to define your own output, thus own chrome variables for the style attribute.
-The Blank contains the file modules.php found in the html folder of the template directory.
-As you may have noticed, in Blank there is neither the said folder \(html\), nor the said file \(modules.php\).
+The BL4NK contains the file modules.php found in the html folder of the template directory.
+As you may have noticed, in BL4NK there is neither the said folder \(html\), nor the said file \(modules.php\).
 Have you installed the template, you can safely create the folder and create the file inside this folder.
 If you stand before the installation, then the reference to the newly created folder belongs to the templateDetails.xml, so that the installation routine of Joomla!™ knows that this folder exists.
 Otherwise the folder wouldn't be installed.
 For details see the chapter templateDetails.xml.

 If you create the modules.php file in also new created folder called html, the content could look like this: